Updated on January 5, 2023

 - The average customer will make 12 searches before engaging with a brand’s website.
 Today, B2B consumers are highly educated and prefer to consider all alternatives to find the most valuable (Source: Google);

 - In 2020, 80% of the B2B buyer journey happened online.
-Potential B2B customers will only reach out to a SDR after they’ve researched the market.
+Potential B2B customers will only reach out to an SDR after they’ve researched the market.
 (Source: Forrester & Gartner);

 Referral leads: For instance, Clutch is a B2B online directory and the first organic result for “top content marketing agency.”
-By ranking on their directory (via getting good customer reviews), we get referral traffic that can turn into leads for us.
+By ranking on their directory (by getting positive reviews), we get referral traffic that can turn into leads for us.
 On average, we get about 4-5 leads per month through this method.

 Dominick Sorrentino, Senior Marketing Specialists at Brafton.